 Frost and Hartl (1996) believed that individuals with hoarding disorder engage in complex decision-making processes, overanalyzing the value and worth of possessions, thus leading to hoarding the object as opposed to discarding it.
 Therefore, in addition to having the individual engage in exposure treatment, an added component of cognitive restructuring and motivational interviewing are added to address the complex-decision making that is involved in maintaining unnecessary possessions.
 By discussing motives for keeping items, as well as fears that may be associated with discarding items, clinicians can assist patients in their cognitive processes to ultimately determine the item's actual worth (Williams & Viscusi, 2016).
 Unfortunately, due to the distressing nature of having to discard their possessions, many individuals in treatment for hoarding disorder prematurely end treatment, thus never reaching remission of symptoms (Mancebo, Eisen, Sibrava, Dyck, & Rasmussen, 2011).
-You should have learned the following in this section:

-- Treatment options for OCD include exposure and response prevention, as well as SSRIs though the drug does not provide an added benefit in treatment. - Treatment options for BDD include exposure and response prevention and drugs clomipramine and SSRIs. - Treatment options for hoarding include exposure treatment, cognitive restructuring, and motivational interviewing.
+- Treatment options for OCD include exposure and response prevention, as well as SSRIs though the drug does not provide an added benefit in treatment. - Treatment options for body dysmorphic disorder include exposure and response prevention and drugs clomipramine and SSRIs. - Treatment options for hoarding disorder include exposure treatment, cognitive restructuring, and motivational interviewing.

 - 1. Discuss the various types of treatments for OCD.
 Which treatment option has the best outcome? - 2.
 What are the different components of Exposure and Response Prevention?
 How do they work together to reduce OCD symptoms? - 3.
+What are the most effective treatment approaches for body dysmorphic disorder? - 4.
 According to Frost and Hartl (1996) what are the main components that contribute to the maintenance of hoarding disorder?

-As in all modules past, we have discussed the clinical presentation, epidemiology, comorbidity, etiology, and treatment options for a specific class of disorders-obsessive compulsive and related disorders.
+As in all modules past, we have discussed the clinical presentation, epidemiology, comorbidity, etiology, and treatment options for a specific class of disorders - obsessive compulsive and related disorders.